 Family Guy: Adam West uses this when Lois is running against him for mayor.
 Lois then wins the election by taking Brian's advice to do the same thing (she answers every question with "9/11").

-A recent episode of The Simpsons involved Lisa joining the school's debate team.
+An episode of The Simpsons involved Lisa joining the school's debate team.
 In her first debate, her opponent, a brunette girl, immediately circumvents the subject for debate in favor of breaking down Lisa's argument on the grounds that Lisa is aDumb Blonde.
 Much to the chagrin of anyone with half a brain, it works.

 Another Simpsons episode, when Marge was being prosecuted for shoplifting: